 Let us delve into each of them.

-One of the most significant advantages of Edge AI is its ability to reduce latency, which is the delay between data input and the corresponding output or response.
+Reduced latency is one of the most significant advantages of Edge AI and a primary driver behind the necessity of edge AI systems.
 By processing data locally on edge devices, Edge AI eliminates the need to transmit data to and from the cloud, resulting in faster response times and more efficient decision-making.
+Embien's edge computing services are built around this principle — delivering optimised runtimes that minimise inference time on MCUs and SoCs.

-This low latency is crucial in applications that require real-time processing, such as autonomous vehicles, industrial automation, and healthcare monitoring systems.
-For instance, in self-driving cars, split-second decisions are critical for ensuring safety and preventing accidents, making Edge AI an indispensable technology.
+This reduced latency is crucial in applications that require real-time processing, such as autonomous vehicles, industrial automation, and healthcare monitoring systems.
+For instance, in self-driving cars, split-second decisions are critical for ensuring safety and preventing accidents, making reduced latency a non-negotiable requirement.
+Edge computing for iot applications such as smart meters and predictive maintenance sensors similarly depend on reduced latency to act on local events without cloud dependency.

 In an era where data privacy and security are of paramount importance, Edge AI offers a compelling solution.
 By processing data locally on edge devices, sensitive information never leaves the device, mitigating the risk of data breaches and unauthorized access during transmission or storage on remote servers.